What Is Patience?

 In 2 Timothy 4:2, those who preach and/or teach are given charge to do so with "total patience".

 Long-suffering or patience.
 It's not my favorite spiritual fruit.
 As someone who growls when the car in front of me doesn't move when the light turns green, I can't say I'm a patient man.
 I'm a New Yorker, you understand, and I'm raised to demand instant action.
 I live in a fast-paced world which is getting faster even as age slows me down.
 Life's too short.
 I do not want to sit still for other people's troubles.
 My first instinct is to move on and let them stew in it.
 Me, suffer over someone else?
 Bah!
-When I see someone spending a large amount of time in devotions and prayer, sometimes my first thought is that they're escapists running away from the world.
+When I see someone a lot of time in devotions and prayer, sometimes my first thought is that they're escapists running away from the world.
 Don't they know they're running out of time??
 There's too much to do, and to hell with anyone who gets in the way.

 Remember -- God is persistently working for the better, and God wins in the end.
 You can trust in that.